fidabaig786/RAG-Research-Assistant/README.md

 ### Notes

-- `vectorstore/chroma` is already included in this repo, so the app can start without re-embedding.
+- `vectorstore/chroma` is not included in this repo, so you need to run the embedding file to regenerate the embeddings and store in the vector database
 - If you change PDFs in `Data/`, regenerate embeddings using Step 1 and push updated `vectorstore/chroma`.

 ---